Our salient human rights

 • What actions have we taken so far?

-Communities around our assets: Our Global Human Rights Policy covers the impacts on local communities, addressing topics such as land rights and indigenous peoples' rights.
-Our Stakeholder Engagement Policy ensures that we engage with relevant stakeholders, including communities, and mentions the concept of free, prior, and informed consent of indigenous peoples.
+Our global human rights policy covers impacts on local communities, addressing topics such as land rights and Indigenous Peoples’ rights.
+Our stakeholder engagement policy ensures that we engage with relevant stakeholders, including communities, and mentions the concept of free, prior, and informed consent of Indigenous Peoples.

-As our main focus has been to construct offshore wind farms, most of our community engagement and impact mitigation efforts have been directed towards fishermen, with whom our local teams have extensively collaborated.
-With our expanding geographical scope and increased focus on onshore energy projects, we anticipate a more complex nature of impacts on local communities, requiring even more engagement in the future.
+Since our main focus as an energy developer has been on offshore wind, most of our community engagement and impact mitigation efforts have been directed towards fishers, with whom our local teams have extensively collaborated.
+With our expanding geographical scope and increased focus on onshore energy projects, we anticipate dealing with more complex impacts on local communities, requiring even more engagement in the future.

-Supply chain: Our Code of Conduct for business partners outlines specific requirements for our suppliers and business partners regarding local communities, property rights, free, prior, and informed consent, grievance mechanisms, and the protection of human rights and environmental defenders.
+Our code of conduct for business partners outlines specific requirements for our suppliers and business partners regarding local communities, property rights, free, prior, and informed consent, grievance mechanisms, and the protection of human rights and environmental defenders.
 If we identify gaps in these areas during screenings and assessments of specific suppliers, we develop improvement plans and monitor their implementation.

 • What are our next steps?

-Communities around our assets: Our overall objective is to establish a consistent approach across our company for assessing and addressing human rights risks concerning local communities throughout the entire lifespan of a renewable energy project.
-We aim to exceed local requirements if they fall below international standards.
-Initially, we focus on developing and implementing a global framework consisting of three essential tools:
+Our overall objective is to establish a consistent approach across our company for assessing and addressing human rights risks concerning local communities throughout the entire lifespan of a renewable energy project.
+We aim to exceed local requirements if these fall below international standards.

 Modern slavery